 When you’re ready to sell your car, you have other options if you still owe money on it.
 Many dealers are happy to work with you to make a fresh sale — and you may even be able to get more reasonable rates.

-- Upgrade.
-If you want to upgrade your car, many dealers will incorporate the terms of the loan into a trade-in deal, particularly if it’s the same dealer you used for your first car.
+If you want to upgrade your car, many dealers will incorporate the terms of the loan into a trade-in deal.
+Especially if it’s the same dealer you used for your first car.
 You might end up with a larger car loan.

-- Trade-in for cash.
 If your car is less than five years old and in good condition, you could get a reasonable trade-in offer at a dealership.
 You can use that cash to buy a new car elsewhere or spend it as you like.

-- Downgrade.
 You can also downgrade your car if you’re looking for something more cost-effective and want more money in your pocket after the trade.
 This might be a better option if you owe more than your car is worth.

 Not sure what to do?
 Ask your lender